kawaiipantsu/twitch-stats-bot/README.md

  * Libs for handling irc, sql and so on
  * Figure out how you want to structure the code
  * Do we OOP or just trash it out, reasons for both?
+ * Use FIFO as queue system with each worker also some sort of buffer queue for incomming data

 ## Features